fireyoshiqc/stage2017/README.md

 ##### Current features
 * S-Expression parser that converts .nn files to a tree-like data structure.
 * Support for hardware-compatible FC (fully-connected) layers.
+* Support for hardware-compatible Conv2D and MaxPooling layers.
 * Support for the MNIST dataset, provided by Keras.
 * Support for sigmoid and ReLU hardware-compatible activation functions.
 * Support for software (Keras) dropout and softmax layers.